Battle of Lenino: Assessment

 In military aspect, the plan to capture the bridgehead base of Lenino was reasonable, but the timing of the offensive was not suitable.
 At the end of the Smolensk Offensive, the Red Army at this sector was exhausted: total remaining manpower of two Soviet divisions at Lenino was only 9,126 personnel, about 2/3 of the 1st Polish Division's strength.
 The Polish force, despite their high morale and strong willpower, was poorly experienced and inadequately trained.
 Various Polish scouting actions also allowed the Germans to predict the targets and goals of the Lenino offensive.

 V. N. Gordov's stubbornness also contributed to the high casualties of the Soviet and Polish troops.
 At the end of 12 October, casualties of the Soviet and Polish troops had already been unacceptable, and the important Hill 217.6 height could not be taken although the last reserved force had already been used up.
 At that time, Gordov should have suspended the offensive in order to reorganize and resupply his depleted troops, but he did not.
-Gordov's grave faults were violently criticized by the Berling—commander of the Polish forces—and even by Stalin.
+Gordov's grave faults were violently criticized by Berling—commander of the Polish forces—and even by Stalin.

 The German front line was not strong; however, they had considerable reserve forces and a deep system of defense.
 The bunkers, firepoints and trenches were organized carefully.
 Hence, the Germans managed to quickly stabilise the situation and conduct effective counter-strikes.
 Furthermore, the German commander Robert Martinek also recognized the importance of Hill 217.6: from this hill the Germans could cover a large area and directly strike the whole town of Lenino using artillery.
 Hill 217.6 would later give the Soviets many difficulties and hardships until its bombardment by a large Katyusha barrage in June 1944.